 More info on the Haiku Stairs (a.k.a.
 “Stairway to Heavan”):

 There is an extreme hike that starts in Moanalua Valley and ends at the Haiku Stairs.
-You descend the Haiku Stairs to get down from the mountain.
+We descended the Haiku Stairs to get down from the mountain.

 The hike involves climbing up several sections of eroded ridgeline.